Ph.D. in Rhetoric and Writing Studies, University of Florida (May 2020)

 Books

 Losing the Dog (Poetry Collection).
-Salmon Poetry, Forthcoming March 2023.
+Salmon Poetry, Forthcoming.

 Reflections on the Dark Water (Poetry Collection).
 Solomon & George, 2016.